-- After booting up, Wireframe first checks for redirects.
-If a matching redirect rule is found, user is redirected right away and the Wireframe execution flow is halted.
+- After booting up, Wireframe automatically checks for redirects (see configuration settings for more details).
+If a matching redirect rule is found, user is redirected right away, and the Wireframe execution flow is halted.

-- Assuming that we get this far – i.e. there were no matching redirect rules – the View component gets initialized and the $view API variable is set to refer to the View object.
+- If there were no matching redirect rules, the View component gets initialized, and the $view API variable is set to refer to this particular View object.

-- Wireframe looks for a Controller class for the template of current Page.
-If one is found, it gets instantiated.
-The constructor method of the Controller class sets the Controller object up and calls its init() method.
+- Wireframe attempts to find a Controller class for current template.
+If a matching class is found, a Controller object gets instantiated, and the constructor method of the Controller class sets it up and calls its init() method.

-- Wireframe selects the view file for the View component.
-Unless the view file is "default", the PageRenderNoCache Session variable is set to avoid accidentally caching the output of a temporary (or alternative) view file.
-The rules used for selecting the view script:
+- A view file is selected for the View component.
+Unless that view file is "default", the PageRenderNoCache Session variable is set to avoid accidentally caching the output of a temporary (or alternative) view file.

-a) By default a view script called "default" is used.
+a) By default a view file called "default" is used.

-b) If allow_get_view configuration setting has been enabled, GET parameters can be used to set the view script – but only to the extent allowed by said configuration setting.
+b) If "allow_get_view" configuration setting has been enabled, GET parameters can be used to set the view file – but only to the extent allowed by said configuration setting.

-c) If view script has been set programmatically (in Controller or a hook) that value is used instead.
+c) If a view file has been defined programmatically (in Controller or a hook), then that file is used instead.

-- The bootstrap file calls the render() method of Wireframe, which in turn renders the Page using the layout and view files provided for the View component, and finally outputs the resulting markup.
+- The Wireframe bootstrap file calls render() method of Wireframe, rendering the page using layout and view files provided for the View component, and finally outputs the resulting markup.

 Modifying the program flow with hooks

-The contents of Controllers, layouts, partials, and views are always entirely up to you as the developer, but if you need to dig a bit deeper and modify the program flow as well, you can do that by hooking into various points described above.
+The contents of Controllers, layouts, partials, components, and view files are always up to you (as the developer of the site), but if you need to dig a bit deeper and modify the program flow as well, you can do that by hooking into various points described above.

-The easiest way to find hookable methods is searching for "___" (three underscores) in the Wireframe source code, but here are some examples of where you might hook to:
+While it's quite easy to find hookable methods by searching for "___" (three underscores) in the Wireframe source code, here are some examples of where you might start from: